hschickdevs/RentFi/contracts/SmartContractsDev.md

 For example, to create a new lease contract, the front-end can call the `createLeaseContract` function on the `LeaseAgreementFactory` contract instance.
 To activate a lease, the front-end can call the `activateLease` function, passing the required `tokenId` and `tenant` address.

+Additionally, the front-end can utilize the `PropertyRegistryNFT` contract to retrieve the metadata associated with a specific property by calling the `tokenURI` function and passing the `tokenId` of the property, it will return a json file.

 By utilizing these smart contracts, front-end developers can build decentralized applications that manage residential lease agreements on the blockchain, providing a secure and transparent solution for property owners and tenants.